DieracDelta/blog/content/posts/vim_things.md

 ## Codenav + intellisense ##

-This is a topic near and dear to my heart.
-Very important for both exploring huge codebases, and double checking that what you're doing is right syntactically.
-The neat thing is that you can get exactly equivalent to VSCode intellisense and code nav.
-And nearly equivalent to Jetbrains IDEs, in my experience.
+Codenav is important for both exploring huge codebases, and double checking that what you're doing is right syntactically.
+This is typically the perk of using an IDE.
+But, you can now get VSCode's intellisense and code nav in vim.
+This is nearly equivalent to Jetbrains IDEs, in my experience.
 The way that VScode does things (and vim/emacs, now) is via this [language server protocol](https://microsoft.github.io/language-server-protocol/).
 You'll have a *language server* running in the background, and vim will query it for information that it will then relay to you.
 Most language servers support async APIs, so you won't experience any latency, even for massive projects.
 The autocomplete/intellisense engine to use here is [coc.nvim](https://github.com/neoclide/coc.nvim), which does in fact both work with vim and neovim.
 There are alternatives which I did try, but this is the best on the market as of writing this post.

 ### Coc.nvim ###